Neuro-Symbolic Proof Generation for Scaling Systems Software Verification: Limitations and Future Work

 {\em Performance degradation for longer proofs}.
 While our method successfully constructs longer proofs than prior methods, its performance indeed degrades as proof length increases.
 The current tree-search procedure adopts one-step prediction and bounded search, making it challenging to uncover deeper reasoning chains.
 Future improvements could involve hierarchical planning, subgoal decomposition, or reinforcement learning from bootstrapped trajectories.

 {\em Rigid rule-driven step revision}.
 The proof step revision modules heavily rely on heuristic tactic-premise recombination and lightweight premise retrieval.
-These mechanisms, though helpful, are imperfect and may introduce misleading candidates.
+These mechanisms, though helpful and portable via statistical extraction, are imperfect and may introduce misleading candidates.
 Future improvements may include learning the relevance of premises directly from the proof state or integrating stronger semantic filters.

+{\em Leveraging frontier models}.
+As frontier LLMs continue to advance in reasoning capabilities, an important direction is to explore whether agentic workflows, where a large model autonomously invokes verification tools, inspects proof states, and iterates, can complement or even replace parts of our pipeline.
+Our current use of fine-tuned small models is motivated by two practical advantages: lower cost and higher inference throughput, both critical for generating and scoring large candidate pools during tree search.
+A promising hybrid architecture would delegate high-level proof planning and subgoal decomposition to a frontier model, directly addressing the performance degradation on longer proofs discussed above, while relying on lightweight fine-tuned models for intensive step generation and ranking.